melezhik/jam/README.md

 - `sources` - is array of directories where source code ( parts to get build and compiled together ) resides.
 It is necessarily to say, that elements in `sources` are processed in order, if element "A" is depended on other elemet "B", than "A" should be followed by "B" in `sources` list.
-- an `application` parameter points to the `application source directory` - the one that will be choosen to make distibutive from.
+- an `application` parameter points to the _application source directory_ - the one that will be choosen to make distibutive from.
-So all other elements in `sources` array may be treated as exeternal dependencies.
-`application source directory` should be also in the `sources` list.
+So all other elements in `sources` array may be treated as exeternal dependencies. application source directory should be also in the `sources` list.

 - And finally the `stack` parameter points certain pinto stack to add dependencies to.
 Of course we should create first:

-    pinto new hello-world-example-stack
+    $ pinto new hello-world-example-stack

 Now it's time to give a try to pjam to create distributive ... and it's very easy!

-    export PINTO_EDITOR=cat
+    $ export PINTO_EDITOR=cat
-    export PINTO_REPOSITORY_ROOT=/home/pinto/repo/
+    $ export PINTO_REPOSITORY_ROOT=/home/pinto/repo/

-    pjam -p ./hello-world-example
+    $ pjam -p ./hello-world-example

     At revision 62676.
     Attempting to create directory /home/pinto/pjam-projects/hello-world-example/cpanlib